spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 * Play #4:
   - Start, validate and stop Nodes

-Please remember: EC2 instance(s) is power on at this time, contains StreamBase application docker image and additional scripts.
-Those bash scripts can be use to run more tests via cli over the ssh connection - more information below, under EC2 instance - Additional scripts section.
+Please note: EC2 instance(s) is powered on at this time, contains StreamBase application docker image and additional scripts.
+Those bash scripts can be used to run more tests via cli over the ssh connection - more information below, under EC2 instance - Additional scripts section.

 <a name="containers-and-nodes"></a>

 ## Containers and nodes

 In this sample we name the docker container as **A.ef-2node-awsec2-app**, which hosts the StreamBase node **A.ef-2node-awsec2-app**, and **B.ef-2node-awsec2-app**, which hosts the StreamBase node **B.ef-2node-awsec2-app**.
 A Docker network **example.com** connects the nodes together :

 ![nodes](images/awsec2-two-node-docker.svg)